 1. The child does not feel well enough to participate in usual activities, with symptoms like extreme signs of tiredness or fatigue, unexplained irritability, or persistent crying.

-2. The child requires more care than the school staff can provide without effecting the health and safety of the other children

-3. The illnesses on the following list of symptoms are illnesses for which exclusion is recommended.
+- 2. The child requires more care than the school staff can provide without affecting the health and safety of the other children - 3.
+The illnesses on the list below are symptoms or illnesses for which exclusion is necessary.